vrockai/pipeline-test/docs/content.md

 ---

-## A systematic review of the protein composition of whole saliva in subjects with healthy periodontium compared with chronic periodontitis.
+## A systematic review of the protein composition of whole saliva in subjects with healthy periodontium compared with chronic periodontitis
- 26.05.2023, _AG Sánchez-Medrano, RE Martinez-Martinez, R Soria-Guerra, D Portales-Perez, H Bach, F Martinez-Gutierrez_

-_Humans, Chronic Periodontitis, Proteomics, Saliva, Periodontium, Periodontal Ligament, Calgranulin A, Calgranulin B_ Periodontitis is a chronic multifactorial inflammatory disease linked to oral microbiota dysbiosis.
-This disease progresses to infection that stimulates a host immune/inflammatory response, with progressive destruction of the tooth-supporting structures.

 [Source](https://doi.org/10.1371/journal.pone.0286079)

-10.1371/journal.pone.0286079

 ---

-## Metagenomic analysis and antibacterial activity of kefir microorganisms.
+## Metagenomic analysis and antibacterial activity of kefir microorganisms
- 24.05.2023, _BD González-Orozco, I García-Cano, A Escobar-Zepeda, R Jiménez-Flores, VB Álvarez_

-The microbiota composition of kefir grain and milk kefir was assessed via a metagenomic approach.
-Significant microorganisms were isolated and identified using molecular methods.
-A safety assessment was conducted based on antibiotic susceptibility and blood hemolysis.
-Probiotic traits such as resistance to gastric tract conditions, surface characteristics, adhesion to intestinal cells, and antibacterial activity were also assessed.
-Metagenomic analysis revealed that kefir grains are a more stable community with clear dominant species as compared to milk kefir.
-Lactobacillus kefiranofaciens BDGO-A1, Lactobacillus helveticus BDGO-AK2, and Lactobacillu kefiri strains showed tolerance to acidic pH and the presence of bile salts, adhesion capability to Caco-2 cells, in vitro antibacterial activity, and the production of antibacterial proteins.
-In the metagenomic analysis, contigs associated with these species showed the presence of genes involved in exporting polyketide antibiotics and bacteriocin production.
-To fully exploit the potential probiotic properties of these microorganisms to help human health, further investigation is necessary to elucidate the mechanisms behind the biological activity and the genotypic characteristics of the isolated strains.

 [Source](https://doi.org/10.1111/1750-3841.16614)

-10.1111/1750-3841.16614

 ---